-Turn day-old bread and simple pantry ingredients into Bread Pudding for a classic warm dessert!
+Turn day-old bread and simple pantry ingredients into bread pudding recipe for a classic warm dessert!
 It is budget-friendly, endlessly variations, and ready to be the spotlight at your next family occasion.

 Want to save this?